 Ingredients for this Small Batch Classic Caesar Dressing:

-- Pressed Garlic or Garlic Paste (I’ll show you how to make this!)
+- 2 Pressed Garlic Cloves or Garlic Paste (I’ll show you how to make this!)

 Tips for Making the Best Caesar Dressing for Two:

 - Use pressed garlic OR make a garlic paste.
 We want the garlic to spread throughout the dressing, rather than just stirred in as tiny little chunks of minced garlic.
 Raw garlic can have a spicy bite to it, so I like to tame it down a little bit by using a garlic press OR making a “paste”.
 If you don’t have a garlic press, making the paste is super easy to do!
-Mince fresh garlic, then sprinkle a pinch of kosher salt directly onto it.
-Use the blade of your knife to slowly (and very carefully) drag the minced garlic and salt across a cutting board, smashing them into each other as you drag the knife.
-Continue doing this for a few minutes, or until the garlic eventually breaks down and forms a paste.
-(SEE BELOW FOR PHOTOS!)
+(SEE BELOW FOR PHOTOS and INSTRUCTIONS!)

 - Use really good Parmesan!
 If you read many of my recipes, you’ll see that this is a repeat “tip”.
 It’s seriously that important!
 Good parmesan can be slightly expensive, but it’s so worth it, and your recipes are so worth it!
 I actually buy a huge wedge of Parmesan from Costco, because the bulk pricing is way more affordable.
 And while I do use it quite often, it will keep in the refrigerator for 6-8 weeks in the refrigerator.
 However, almost every major grocery store with a cheese section will have much smaller portions of Parmesan available, too!